 I was constantly reminded of how the communities have leveraged the Alma project and our “pull” with politicians to exact government money into their often-neglected communities.
 These social and economic benefits, along with the nudge to community cohesion and capacitation are unintended consequences of our work.

 All of the communities made us huge meals of local foods; Surubi- a huge fish caught in local waters, chancho (wild pig), rice, yucca, and beans.
 My favourite is Masaco which is ground platano and then pan-fried with whatever is around (sometimes leftover meat, usually cheese).

-Perhaps the most unusual experience was in Monte Christo.
-There, a few weeks ago, the students (high school age) started suddenly suffering strange ailments (fainting, loss of use of limbs, daydreams of being chased by a woman in white) and when they didn’t cease went to Trinidad to a clinic where doctors couldn’t determine anything.
+Perhaps the most unusual experience was a few weeks ago.
+The students (high school age) in one of our communities started suddenly suffering strange ailments (fainting, loss of use of limbs, daydreams of being chased by a woman in white) and when they didn’t cease went to Trinidad to a clinic where doctors couldn’t determine anything.
 They were told by some religious folks that they were “possessed” so they underwent a week-long exorcism and now the kids are better (it made the news in Trinidad).
 But when we were there they requested a meeting with Ian and I and no parents, teachers or other Alma staff.
 Listening to these kids and seeing how well Ian managed their emotions and showed them the same trust and love that they were showing us made for a very moving experience.

 It’s clear to me that what we are doing down here goes way beyond traditional “education”.